St Edward's College, East Gosford: History

 The school was opened in 1953 by the Congregation of Christian Brothers.

 The Regal Theatre, in the city, was demolished in 1978 and the remains of the building were used as land fill for the College ovals.

 In 2003, St Edward's College celebrated its 50th anniversary and on the day of its creation Founders Day used to be celebrated at the school with markets and games.

 In 2013, St Edward's College celebrated its 60th anniversary.

-In 2023, St Edward's College will celebrate its 70th anniversary.
+In 2023, St Edward's College celebrated its 70th anniversary.

 Facilities

 St Edward’s covers a nine hectare site on the shores of Caroline Bay.
 The College has three multi-purpose ovals, other sporting facilities, a multipurpose hall/gymnasium known as the Edmund Rice Centre (or ERC), specialised technology and art facilities, computer laboratories, a library housing more than 7000 books, three music rooms in addition to 6 practical rooms and a purpose built food technology room.